Bruxner Highway: History

-Bruxner Highway was signed National Route 44 in 1974, between Ballina and Tenterfield.
-It was intended that National Route 44 continued to Boggabilla to meet with Newell Highway, however this part of the highway was never signed as National Route 44.
-With the conversion to the newer alphanumeric system in 2013, this was replaced with route B60 between Ballina and Tenterfield.
+The Bruxner Highway between Ballina and Tenterfield was designated as National Route 44 in 1974.
+It was intended that National Route 44 would continue to Boggabilla to meet with the Newell Highway, but that part of the highway was never designated as National Route 44.
+With the conversion to the alphanumeric road identification system in 2013, that became route B60 between Ballina and Tenterfield.

 Upgrades

 At Alstonville, a 6.5km-long bypass was completed in 2010 at the cost of $44 million.
 There is a proposal for a fully duplicated highway from the interchange with Pacific Highway to Lismore Airport.